icebert04/icebert04.github.io/_posts/2017-12-15-persons-with-disabilities.md

 Did you know that we have a Free entrance at the National Museum of the Philippines (Me & my kids go there when we have time).
 Have you heard that our village, barangay and local parish church offer Free livelihood seminars and Dental check-ups to our Yaya's, Drivers and Housekeepers.

 So get yourself out in the open.
-Get acquianted to more people.
+Get acquainted to more people.
 And never ever forget to use your rights, benefits and privileges.... whether you're a PWD or not!